SCC-Planning/scctemplate/README.md

 This package has been trimmed down from `sgtemplates` where possible.
 The files in `R/` have been adapted slightly.

-Everything under the `inst/` folder is unique to this packages - this includes a `css/` folder copied from the SCC website.
+Everything under the `inst/` folder has been replaced for this packages - this includes a `css/` folder copied from the SCC website.
 The `_template.html` file has been rewritten specifically for this package.

 ## Installation